 A little note on exchange and ECN fees: These are the fees Questrade is forced to charge you when you make a transaction that removes liquidity from the market (i.e. buying at the ask or selling at the bid).
 Although these fees translate to mere pennies for most traders one can avoid paying them altogether by executing transactions as a limit (or stop) order instead of as a market order request.
 For US stocks you can also send orders to non-direct access ECN networks (LAMP, MNGD, or POST) to avoid these fees.

 Most people will sign-up for the standard marginal account which gives you access to borrow funds at an amount more than your current cash balance.
 This extended buying power ability is very useful and can come in handy when you need to jump on market opportunities.
-Assuming you’ve bought on margin and haven’t settled your stocks after 3 days of the purchase the margin interest rate is 4% CAD (4.75% USD) which is inline with most brokerages.
+Assuming you’ve bought on margin and haven’t settled your stocks after 3 days of the purchase the margin interest rate is prime + 3% which is inline with most brokerages.
 For more information about stock margins refer to this page.

 Reviews online are overwhelming negative towards Questrade.
 Prior to writing this review I decided to read many of these complaints so that I could be aware of and keep an eye out for any of these problems.
 I even took note on exact steps for some of these problems with hopes of recreating them.
 I had originally planned to share a collection of these complaints but seeing as how many of them might have already been resolved by Questrade I felt the company deserved another look before passing judgment.
 So after spending a number of days using their entire suite of online tools, making trades, and attempting to recreate customer complaints I can report back and say that I did not experience a single issue.
 My conclusion is that either Questrade had fixed several of these earlier problems or these complaints were from beginning traders who were not familiar with the platform or with company policies.

 Overall my experience with Questrade was a very pleasant one.
-There “killer app”, so to speak, is that one can execute trades as low as $4.95 with no catch.
+Their “killer app”, so to speak, is free, no commission charge, ETFs (Exchange Traded Funds) and that one can execute trades as low as 1¢ per share ($4.95 minimum) with no catch.
 It doesn’t get any simpler than that!
 In rare instances I sometimes come across other brokerages offering promotionals at $4.95/trade but when you dig deeper into their fine print it almost unequivocally is for “big fish” traders who must spend upwards of $100,000/month in trading activity to be eligible for the $4.95 offer.
 Clearly not for the average consumer.
 This is not the case with Questrade.
-With Questrade it is as low as $4.95/trade and a max of $9.95/trade.
+With Questrade it is as low as $4.95/trade and a max of $9.95/trade — ETFs always being free.
 Period.

 Questrade’s low commission rate is so good it serves as an enticer to make more trades more often and not have to hesitate waiting for that right moment in the market which will cover your commission costs.
 I am happy to see Questrade has made many quality enhancements, including a unified single sign-on approach, giving a more consistent milieu.
 There are areas that can be improved such as providing a more robust security feature to put traders minds at ease but with such dramatic savings found among all their services it seems understandable that one can’t always have everything.
 So I will give them a pass on that.